zkMIPS/zkm-project-template/README.md

 > 5. The environment variable `KEY_GENERATION` is set to "true", it will generate  the proof key (pk), the verification key (vk) and the verifier contract and store them at the path indicated by `VERIFYING_KEY_PATH`.Then, the `KEY_GENERATION` should be set to "false" , next executing the host will  generate the snark proof using the same pk and vk.

+> 6. The degree bits for tables can be configured using environment variables such as `ARITHMETIC`, `CPU`, etc. For example, if the error "Error: Missing preprocessed circuits for Cpu table with size 12" appears, resolve it by running: `export CPU="12..13"`.

 > [!WARNING]
 >  The environmental variable `SEG_SIZE` in the run_proving.sh affects the final proof generation.